mkornajcik/leaguele/README.md

 ## License

 This project is open source under the MIT License.
-See [LICENSE](LICENSE) file for details.

 ---